GeorgiKyshenko/FE-Project-with-React/README.md

-# Simple Front End Project With React For Anti-Fraud System-Back End Project from hyperskill.com
+# Front End Project With React For Anti-Fraud System-Back End Project from hyperskill.com